Target species

 Cattle (meat & offal): 49 days.

-Cattle (milk): Do not use in cattle producing milk for human consumption.
+Cattle (milk): Do not use in lactating cows producing milk for human consumption.
 Do not use in non-lactating dairy cows, including pregnant heifers, within 60 days of calving.

 Sheep (meat & offal): 37 days.

-Sheep (milk): Do not use in sheep producing milk for human consumption.
+Sheep (milk): Do not use in lactating sheep producing milk for human consumption.